HMUNACHI/nanodl/README.md

 ## What's New in version 1.2.0.dev1

 - Google's Gemma architecture.
-- Data parallel distributed Reward and RLHF trainers.
+- Reward model wrapper and data-parallel distributed reward trainer.
 - True random number generators in Jax which do not need the verbose code (examples shown in next sections).

-There are experimental features (like MAMBA architecture) in the repo which is not available via the package, pending tests.
+There are experimental features (like MAMBA architecture and RLHF) in the repo which is not available via the package, pending tests.

 ## Quick install